-EASY-AS: A Randomised Controlled Trial of Early surgery in severe ASYmptomatic Aortic Stenosis
+EASY-AS: A Randomised Controlled Trial of Early valve replacement in severe ASYmptomatic Aortic Stenosis

 Principal Investigators: Professor Gerry McCann and Professor Graham Hillis